-Paul-Gordon Chandler is the Bishop of the Episcopal Church in Wyoming and the Founder of CARAVAN.
-He grew up in Senegal, West Africa, and has lived and worked extensively around the world in leadership roles within faith-based publishing, the arts, relief and development and The Episcopal Church.
-An author, art curator, peacemaker, social entrepreneur and an authority on the Middle East and Africa, his previous roles have included serving as both a non-profit executive and US Episcopal priest.
+Paul G. Chandler grew up in Senegal, West Africa, and has lived and worked extensively around the world in leadership roles within faith-based publishing, the arts, relief and development and the Anglican Communion.
+He is an author, art curator, speaker, interfaith peacemaker, social entrepreneur and an authority on the Middle East and Africa.
+He is the Founding President of CARAVAN, an international arts NGO that uses the arts to further our quest for a more harmonious future, both with each other and the earth.

 Work History